jk619/meridianbias/README.md

 ## **Dependencies:**

-1. Freesurfer's matlab functions (specifically MRIread.m).
+1. Freesurfer's matlab functions (specifically functions to read surfaces).
 Toolbox containing this function comes with freesurfer and most probably is already in your path if you have freesurfer installed.

 Otherwise, it can be downloaded from: